Mercenary (band): Formation and first releases (1991–2003)

+Continued success and the departure of Kral Andersen (2004–2006)

 In 2004, Mercenary released their third full-length album, 11 Dreams.
 This proved to be their most commercially successful album, earning much international attention from fans and critics alike.
 That year, Mercenary toured as a supporting act for Evergrey, and then later with Brainstorm who were on their first headlining tour in Europe.
 They also played on the 16th Wacken Open Air in 2005, and supported Nevermore on a European tour later that year.

 At the end of March 2006, that the band announced that Kral left the band.
 Mikkel Sandager said in an interview that Kral's departure was due to "being away from his family and...trying to make it with the band for 15 years.
 I think that he simply got tired of trying and trying."

 The band went about writing and recording their fourth full-length as a five-piece, with Mikkel Sandager performing all vocals, and the album's producer Jacob Hansen handling bass duties.
 On 7 April 2006 the band finished the recording at Jacob Hansens Studios.
 Shortly after this, the band managed to employ bassist/vocalist René Pedersen to fill in the void left by Kral.

 At 19 and 20 May 2006, Saegfestival (held in Greding, Germany), Mercenary had their first live performance with Pedersen.
 It was at this show that they played "Soul Decision", a song from their upcoming fourth album.
 On 1 August 2006, Mercenary released a compilation of their early demos, Retrospective, and on 22 August, their new album, The Hours That Remain, was released.

 In September 2006, Mercenary joined numerous other bands such as Evergrey, Epica, and Jørn Lande in the ProgPower USA festival.
 It was there that they covered Pantera's "Cowboys from Hell" at the request of the show's promoter.

+The Hours That Remain and lineup changes (2007–2009)

-On 21 October 2007, they announced a follow up album to The Hours That Remain was being recorded and produced.
+On 21 October 2007, they announced a follow-up album to The Hours That Remain was being recorded and produced.
 On 12 December 2007 the band announced on their Myspace page that the new album is complete.
 Eight days later, the band announced the title of the new album to be Architect of Lies.
 It was released on 25 March 2008.

 On 11 November 2009, it was announced that Mikkel, Morten, and Mike had left the band.
 According to Jakob in a press statement: "we no longer share the same vision and enthusiasm about the direction and the future of the band".

+New lineup, Metamorphosis and Through Our Darkest Days (2009–2013)

 On 23 November 2009, the band announced via Facebook, that a new complete line-up had been established.

 On 23 December 2010, the band released a song from their upcoming album, Metamorphosis.

 They released the complete album Metamorphosis in 2011.

 On 26 July 2013, the band released their Through Our Darkest Days.